doichev-kostia/doichev-kostia/packages/www/src/pages/notes/explore.md

 To Explore:

+- app with SST where the FE (BFF) is in Remix, generic API and mobile in Kotlin (Multiplatform) & some AI stuff in python – this should be just a bootstrap repo to verify the idea
 - https://github.com/typicode/mistcss for reusable components using CSS, instead of making them via React/Svelte/Solid.
-But for all the other styles use tailwing
+But for all the other styles use tailwind
 - https://buildpacks.io/ converts the app into the OCI image
 - https://www.cloudskillsboost.google/paths
 - drizzle studio for the preview of the parquet files